-Based on the behavioral computations identified in step 1 of this aim, and guided by the brain-wide functional map and connectomics data (aim 1), we will focus on a few circuit nodes (cell types) that integrate song and pheromones.
+Based on the behavioral computations identified in step 1 of this aim, and guided by the brain-wide functional map and connectomics data (Aim 1), we will focus on a few circuit nodes (cell types) that integrate song and pheromones.
 We will confirm the behavioral relevance of the multimodal nodes using optogenetic activation and inactivation during behavior.
 Then, we will characterize the circuit and molecular mechanisms by which the multimodal nodes integrate multimodal cues.

 We will first identify the most significant inputs of the selected multimodal cells based on the connectome, and use computational (https://neuronbridge.janelia.org/) and genetic 49 tools to experimentally access these inputs with specific drivers.
 This will allow us to characterize these inputs (are they already multimodal) and walk upstream to identify loci of multimodal convergence.
-Optogenetic activation during imaging (as previously done in Deutsch et al. (2020)) will confirm functional connectivity and characterize the specific effects of individual inputs on the multimodal neurons of interest.
+Optogenetic activation during imaging (as previously done by Deutsch et al., 2020) will confirm functional connectivity and characterize the specific effects of individual inputs on the multimodal neurons of interest.

-We will then manipulate and image neurotransmitter or neuromodulator systems in a cell-type specific manner, to determine the circuit and biophysical implementation of the behavioral models.
+We will then manipulate and image neurotransmitter or neuromodulator systems in a cell type-specific manner, to determine the circuit and biophysical implementation of the behavioral models.
 For example, an increase of integration time constants for song by pheromones can be achieved via neuromodulators that affect cell-intrinsic properties or the synaptic gain of recurrent connections 50.
-Interfering with the relevant neuromodulators that extend integration times during behavior will shorten the corresponding parameters in our behavioral models (Figs 4, 5) and should also reduce the persistence of song-evoked activity in the brain.
-The behavioral and neuronal data will be integrated using circuit models to confirm the sufficiency of the changes in neuronal responses for explaining the behavioral effects and for generating testable hypotheses..
+Interfering with the relevant neuromodulators that extend integration times during behavior will shorten the corresponding parameters in our behavioral models (Figs. 4, 5) and should also reduce the persistence of song-evoked activity in the brain.
+The behavioral and neuronal data will be integrated using circuit models to confirm the sufficiency of the changes in neuronal responses for explaining the behavioral effects and for generating testable hypotheses.

-We will also test already existing hypotheses: Based on existing (Zhou 2014) and our own preliminary data, we know that the song response of the pC1 and pC2l neurons is modulated by male pheromones like cVA.
+We will also test already-existing hypotheses.
+Based on existing (Zhou, 2014) and our own preliminary data, we know that the song response of the pC1 and pC2l neurons is modulated by male pheromones like cVA.
 We will further characterize this identification using a wide range of artificial song stimuli and pheromone concentrations.
-This will reveal whether the modulation affects all sound stimuli similarly or whether it is song feature specific.
+This will reveal whether the modulation affects all sound stimuli similarly or whether it is song feature-specific.
 We will also confirm the putative olfactory inputs to pC1/2l based on the connectome.
 In males, song-responsive pC1 and pheromone-responsive pCd neurons are functionally connected 31, and dopamine controls the intrinsic excitability as well as the sensitivity to chemical inputs in a subset of the pC1 neurons 50.
 We will test whether dopamine has similar effects on pC1 in the female, if the pheromone-responding pCd neurons and song-responding pC1 or pC2l cells are connected, and whether and by which mechanisms they promote longer temporal integration of male song in the female brain.
-As above, the effect of circuit manipulations will be test in behavior and imaging, and circuit models will link both levels of description.
+As above, the effect of circuit manipulations will be tested in behavior and imaging, and circuit models will link both levels of description.

-Step 1 of this aim focuses on modeling and will mainly executed in the Clemens lab.
-Step 2 relies on a close interact between experiment (Deutsch) and modeling (Clemens).
+Step 1 of this aim focuses on modeling and will be executed mainly in the Clemens lab.
+Step 2 relies on close interaction between experimental work (Deutsch) and modeling (Clemens).

-The outcome of aim2 will be circuit models constrained by the behavioral, imaging and connectomics data, that reveal how multimodal social cues are integrated to inform social behavior.
+The outcome of Aim 2 will be circuit models constrained by the behavioral, imaging, and connectomics data, which reveal how multimodal social cues are integrated to inform social behavior.

 Aim 3: Characterize how multimodal integration is affected by social experience